the-road-to-learn-react/the-road-to-react/manuscript/react-modern/conditional-rendering.md

 };
 ~~~~~~~

 Asynchronous data comes with error handling, too.
 It doesn't happen in our simulated environment, but there could be errors if we start fetching data from another third-party API.
-Introduce another state for error handling and solve it in the promise's `catch()` block when resolving the promise:
+Introduce another state for error handling and handle it in the promise's `catch()` block when resolving the promise:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~